 Publishers and agents appreciate when authors already have an author platform up and running.
 In fact, if a contract is between ‘platformless’ you and another author who is equally qualified, but does have a platform in place, guess who’ll get that contract.

-8. The fourth paragraph is your conclusion.
+E. The fifth paragraph is your conclusion.
 Thank the editor/agent for his time and mention if you are enclosing a SASE (self-addressed and stamped envelope) and if the query is a simultaneous submission.

 MORE ON WRITING FOR CHILDREN